ubernostrum/akismet/docs/usage.rst

 If you don't want to configure your Akismet client via the standard environment variables, or aren't able to set the environment variables, you can avoid the ``validated_client()`` method and instantiate your Akismet client directly.
-This is done via the :class:`akismet.Config` utility dataclass.
+This is done via the :class:`akismet.Config` utility tuple.
 You should also the make sure to validate the configuration before trying to use the client.